SanjayaAcharya/csm-react-demo-23/README.md

 	•	React Events: 11th - 13th May\
 	•	React Forms\
 	•	Different Form Concepts\
-	•	Styling in React\
+	•	Styling in React 16th May\
-	•	Inline Styling\
+	•	Inline Styling: 16th May\
 	•	CSS Stylesheet: 15th May\

 Handling Navigation with Routes\